D-Star-AI/dsRAG/README.md

 kb_id = "levels_of_agi"
 kb = create_kb_from_file(kb_id, file_path)
 ```
-KnowledgeBase objects persists to disk automatically, so you don't need to explicitly save it at this point.
+KnowledgeBase objects persist to disk automatically, so you don't need to explicitly save it at this point.

 Now you can load the KnowledgeBase by its `kb_id` (only necessary if you run this from a separate script) and query it using the `query` method:
 ```python